 Small and medium sized enterprises have to carefully balance IT security investment and staff resources against other critical expenditure demands.
 In these situations, Managed Endpoint Security Services, where the responsibility for the management and monitoring of threat protection is outsourced can help to spread the cost.

 AVR is on hand to help and advise with your decision making.
-Our technical and sales advisors are available to discuss your network structure and provide no-cost, no-obligation advice and information on the most appropriate route for your organisation.
+Our technical and sales advisors are available to discuss your network structure and provide no-cost, no-obligation advice and information, free demos or a proof of concept on the most appropriate solution for your organisation.
 Feel free to call AVR on 01189 344 300 or email email@example.com.
-We will be delighted to help.
+We will be delighted to help and take away your pain.